dpwiese/personal-website/content/posts/react-native-canvas-charts.md

 />
 ```

-Because data is written to the `WebView` as a JavaScript string, when passing data or a chart configuration object, we just need to call `JSON.stringify()` on it.
+Because data is written to the `WebView` as a JavaScript string, when passing data or a chart configuration object, `JSON.stringify()` needs to be called on it.
+Now the implementation is getting more managable.
+`index.html` is basically an empty file with the Chart.js library pasted in, and the chart configuration is conveniently defined as an object in the component where the chart is.

-Of course to further keep the component uncluttered, and given the relatively large size of Chart.js configuration, the config can be moved to a separate file and imported.
+To further keep the component uncluttered, and given the relatively large size of the Chart.js configuration object, the config can be moved to a separate file and imported.
-And of course we can take this a step further by wrapping the `WebView` in our own `ChartJs` component so that the chart config can be conveniently passed in as a prop:
+And of course this can be taken a step further by wrapping the `WebView` in a custom `ChartJs` component so that the chart config can be conveniently passed in as a prop:

 ```jsx
 // ChartJs.js